joshuar/go-hass-agent/README.md

 - Monitor CPU load, disk usage and any temperature sensors emitted from the device.
 - Receive notifications from Home Assistant on your desktop/laptop.
-Potentially based on or utilising any of the data above.
+Potentially based on or utilizing any of the data above.

 [⬆️ Back to Top](#-table-of-contents)